BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 | $\Delta T$ | Mash temperature difference                          | C / F, 1C = 5/9F                                             | interactive value + unit - default: (65 - 20) = 45 C |
 | $P$        | Power heating element                                | W                                                            | interactive value - default: 3600W                   |

-Default example: It takes 45 (44.8) mins to heat 50L of water 45C (20 to 65C) with a 3500W heating element.
+Default example: It takes 45 (44.8) mins to heat 50L of water 45C (20 to 65C) with a 3500W heating element. -->

 ## Elements

 At BrewPi we sell low watt density ($\leq$ 12 W/cm<sup>2</sup>) heating elements to prevent scorching your mash / wort.
 At the same time this prevents encrusting your elements and makes them really easy to clean after brewing.
-All elements are made from stainless steel for durability and hygenic reasons.
+All elements are made from stainless steel for durability and hygiene reasons.

 BrewPi heating elements come in two geometries; straight and round.
 Straight elements are the cheaper option in general.
 Round elements heat your mash / wort more homogeneous, are minimally blocking your flow when whirpooling and have a even lower watt density.
 Technical details of the different elements can be found in the sections below.